pedroosz/EFI-X99-ZSUS-P4-XEON-2650-V4-RX-6650-XT/README.md

 - [x] XHCI-unsupported

 > **NOTE FOR INTEL WIFI USERS:**
-> You **MUST** remove the itlwm from this EFI, and add the AirportItlwm kext from Ventura to use the WiFi in the installer.
+> You **MUST** add the AirportItlwm kext from Ventura and remove itlwm from this EFI to use WiFi in the installer.

 ## Quirks and what I've found